 Our guest accomodation is unfortunatelly limited.
 We have occasionally free kuti and a guest room available.
 If you like to stay here for few days, please write to us for more information.
-(If you prefer to stay nearby overnight, there is a bed and breakfast Obolnar in Dolenja vas, 10min driving from the Hermitage.)
+(If you prefer to stay nearby overnight, there is a bed and breakfast Obolnar in Dolenja vas, 10min driving or 30min walking from the Hermitage.)

 In any case, you are welcome to visit Samaṇadīpa any time for the day, keeping in mind the purpose and tranquil atmosphere of a meditation place.
 You can also make an appointment to meet the monk on arranged time.
 There are many beautiful paths for walks and peaceful spots for meditation, and you are welcome to enjoy the tranquil atmosphere of the forest and the countryside.
 (More information for longer walks you can find on tourist web-page.)

 Monks of the Hermitage strictly follow the monastic code (vinaya) as has been laid down by the Buddha.
 The laypeople who come to the Hermitage are not bound by the rules for monastics.
 You can interact with them as you would with any friend or acquaintance.
 However note that,